oVirt/ovirt-site/source/release/4.4.10/index.md

 # oVirt 4.4.10 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.10-2 release as of January 26, 2022.
+The oVirt Project is pleased to announce the availability of the 4.4.10.1 release as of February 03, 2022.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure. oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for Red Hat Enterprise Linux 8.5 Beta (or similar) and CentOS Stream.
+This release is available now for Red Hat Enterprise Linux 8.5 (or similar) and CentOS Stream.

 > **NOTE**
 >